RagnarB83/ash-documentation/docs/plotting.rst

 ##############################################################################
  Reaction_profile
 ##############################################################################
-For a 1D scan (see :doc:`job-types`), the result dictionary can be given to the **plotting.reactionprofile_plot** function which will visualize the energy surface as a lineplot.
+For a 1D scan (see :doc:`job-types`), the result dictionary can be given to the **plotting.reactionprofile_plot** function which will visualize the relative energy surface as a lineplot.
+Dictionary should contain key-value pairs: coordinate : energy (in Eh).
 The output is an imagefile (PNG by default).

-- The unit of the surface can be chosen (kcal/mol, kJ/mol, eV etc.).
+- By default, the *RelativeEnergy* =True keyword option is on but can be turned off.
+This assumes energies are initially in Eh (Hartree) and they will be converted into the desired unit.
+- The desired relative-energy unit is chosen via the *finalunit* keyword (valid options are: 'kcal/mol', 'kJ/mol', 'eV', 'cm-1').
-- The x-axis label of the plot can be changed via: x_axislabel.
+- The x-axis label or y-axis label of the plot can be changed via: *x_axislabel* ='String' or *y_axislabel* ='String'.
-- The label keyword is used to named the file saved: e.g.: PlotXX.png
+- The *label* keyword is used to named the file saved: e.g.: PlotXX.png
-- The imageformat and dpi keywords can be used to specify the image format: default is PNG and 200.
+- The *imageformat* and *dpi* keywords can be used to specify the image format: default is PNG and 200.
+- *pointsize*, *scatter_linewidth*, *linewidth* and *color* keywords can be used to modify the plot.

 .. code-block:: python

     import plotting
+    #Simple with default options
+    plotting.reactionprofile_plot(surfacedictionary, finalunit='kcal/mol',label='TPSS', x_axislabel='Angle', y_axislabel='Energy')
+    #Specifying options

-    plotting.reactionprofile_plot(surfacedictionary, finalunit='kcal/mol',label='TPSS', x_axislabel='Angle')
+    plotting.reactionprofile_plot(surfacedictionary, finalunit='kcal/mol',label='TPSS', x_axislabel='Angle', y_axislabel='Energy',
+        imageformat='png', RelativeEnergy=True, pointsize=40, scatter_linewidth=2, linewidth=1, color='blue')

 .. image:: figures/PlotTPSS.png
    :align: center
    :width: 600